margrietpalm/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

   - niek
 ---

-_This post explains how to run GitHub actions on self hosted scalable runners on AWS spot instances._
+_This post explains how to run GitHub actions on self-hosted scalable runners on AWS spot instances._

 <p style="text-align: right">
   <a href="https://github.com/philips-labs/terraform-aws-github-runner" target="sourcecode">